-If you’ve been within a throw of an espresso shot to any hip coffee shop in the last 5 years you will no doubt have heard of single origin coffee.
+If you’ve been within a throw of an espresso shot to any hip coffee shop in the last 5 years you will no doubt have heard of Single Origin coffee.

-The single origin phenomenon is one of the hallmarks of the third wave of coffee.
+The Single Origin phenomenon is one of the hallmarks of the third wave of coffee.
 Shaking up the coffee world with the promise of unique and distinctive flavors.
 You can hear seasoned baristas coo at the mere mention of it.
 But for most of us, it’s just a term used to make average coffee sound exciting.

 Make a trip to that cute little artisanal coffee place round the corner and you might see the likes of a single origin Guatemalan on offer.
 Sounds nice, right?
 But what is it…?

-Single origin coffee is a type of bean that has comes from just one location.
+Single Origin coffee is a type of bean that has comes from just one location.
 Either one farm or, more commonly, a few farms in the same area.

 So when you’re eyeing up that bag of Costa Rican single origin blonde roast, you know that the coffee beans in that bag have all been grown in the same small location in Costa Rica.
 Same weather, same climate, same general growing conditions.
 At the furthest extreme, you can get a batch of coffee beans that were grown in the same field or paddock – a microlot.

 That said, such is the buzz surrounding the term single origin that you need to be careful you’re not falling for fancy marketing where the words are an empty embellishment.

-How is single origin coffee different?
+How is Single Origin coffee different?
+(And what are blends?)

-To understand what makes a single origin coffee unique we need to briefly explain the alternative – blends.
+To understand what makes a Single Origin coffee unique we need to briefly explain the alternative – blends.